bordumb/wsbtrading/README.md

 brew install cmake openmpi
 ```
 If you're on Windows, use at your own risk and please note that we will not be supporting it in any way, shape, or form.
+In fact if you're on Windows, it's a miracle you even found this page...

 ### Create and Activate Virtual Environment
 cd into this repository